 The evidence standards framework for digital health technologies is made up of effectiveness standards and economic impact standards.

 It supports the relevant principles of the Department of Health and Social Care code of conduct for data-driven health and care technologies.

 - their development and use

 The aim of the standards

-- about the standards of evidence they will be expected to produce for different types of digital technologies.
+- Provide advice to digital health innovators about how the NHS makes decisions, and the standards of evidence they will be expected to produce for different types of digital health technologies.

-- by making it more dynamic and value driven, with a focus on offering real value to patients.
+- Improve the approach to developing and commissioning digital health technologies by making it more dynamic and value driven, with a focus on offering real value to patients.

 How we developed the framework

 The project to develop the standards has been collaborative, bringing together innovators, commissioners, clinicians, academics and other stakeholders.
 This approach has helped us to better understand their needs, experiences and perspectives.

 Together we have produced a set of standards that support innovation while ensuring an appropriate level of rigour and assurance for the health and care system.